UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

                       [336ed68f] CSV v0.10.9
                 (new-env) pkg> activate

-.. challenge:: 2.
-Package environment
+!!! challenge "2.
+Package environment"

     Create a package environment called ``new_pack`` and activate it.
 Then, install the package ``CSV`` in this environment.
 For your knowledge, ``CSV`` is a package that